This post may contain affiliate links, from which we earn an income.

 Most modern motorhomes have some type of heating fitted.

 - Wet Heating – this type of thermostatically controlled heating is where pipes run behind the furniture in your motorhome and act like radiators.
 The boiler also heats your hot water, making it the most efficient option.
-The boiler is usually be powered by gas or electricity, and sometimes you can use a combination of both to heat your motorhome more quickly.
-This is the most expensive option to have fitted and is difficult to fit retrospectively.
+The boiler is usually powered by gas, electricity or diesel.
+Sometimes you can use a combination of both to heat your motorhome more quickly.
+This type of system is the most expensive option to have fitted and is difficult to fit retrospectively.

 - Blown Air – this is a type of thermostatically controlled fan heating, either from a ceiling unit (which may also deliver air conditioning in summer) or and under seat mounted unit.
 It will heat up the air inside your motorhome almost instantly and can be run from electricity, gas or diesel making it a versatile option.

 - Stand Alone – this could be a plug-in oil filed radiator, a fan heater or a portable gas heater.
 These do a great job in smaller spaces, like keeping a campervan warm – this is a helpful guide to the best campervan heaters.

 Motorhome Winter Driving Essentials

 If you’re driving in winter, some European countries require you to have snow chains and swap your summer tyres for winter ones.
 Check the country by country requirements here.
 Don’t be tempted to economise in this area, the right motorhome winter tyres and snow chains will keep you safe when you’re winter touring – and you usually get what you pay for.